WPLEVY/dottiedeeds/README.md

 ---

+# Design Philosophy

+I believe AI should augment professionals, not replace them.

+The most valuable AI products are not those that generate the most text, but those that remove the most friction from real-world workflows.

+Dottie Deeds reflects that philosophy.

+---

 # Lessons Learned

 Building Dottie reinforced that successful AI products require far more than connecting a language model to a user interface.